sammi-njine/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 3 is about displaying the contents of two different files Task 4 is about displaying the last 10 lines of a file Task 5 is about displaying the first 10 lines of a file Task 6 is one printing a specific line without using sed
+Task 3 is about displaying the contents of two different files Task 4 is about displaying the last 10 lines of a file Task 5 is about displaying the first 10 lines of a file Task 6 is on printing a specific line without using sed Task 7
+Task 8 is on writing into a file the output of a command.
+The file will be overwritten if it exists and created if it doesn't exist